 Bunions, bony growths on the inside edge of the foot at the base of the big toe, can cause intense pain and pressure.

 Sesamoiditis describes the inflammation of the sesamoid bone at the base of the big toe.
-Sesamoids are connected to your big toes by pulley-like tendons and muscles.
+Pulley-like tendons and muscles connected sesamoids to your big toes.

 Besides these conditions, great toes can be injured when:

 - they are jammed into tables, chairs, or walls